trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

 ================

-In order to use the Hive connector with a Hadoop cluster that uses ``kerberos`` authentication, you will need to configure the connector to work with two services on the Hadoop cluster:
+In order to use the Hive connector with a Hadoop cluster that uses ``kerberos`` authentication, you need to configure the connector to work with two services on the Hadoop cluster:

 * The Hive metastore Thrift service